daniel-frak/backity/docs/index.md

 ## SonarQube analysis on a local environment

+Considerations:
+1. Some rules are missing in SonarQube Community compared to SonarCloud.
+   This means that some violations might still show up during Pull Request analysis, even if local analysis reported nothing.
-This project is configured so that its integration tests are taken into consideration when calculating code coverage.
+2. This project is configured so that its integration tests are taken into consideration when calculating code coverage.
    SonarQube will show these tests as unit tests on the dashboard, as there is currently no native integration test support within Sonar.

 ### Prerequisites